ngngardner/paperclub/typst/annotated_bibliography/main.typ

 }

 #annotate(
+  <abs-1906-08253>, list(
+    [Introduces technique where they use the dynamics-model in short runs, branching frequently from runs using "real life" data.
+They keep separate replay buffers for model-generated data and the real environment data], [It improves the sample efficiency, and avoids overfitting to data in the "real data" replay buffer which may have few samples], [They were comparing usefulness of off-policy real data versus on-policy model-generated data.
+They found that branches of 0 length were best in theory, but in practice, branches of length 1 were most helpful], ),
+)

+#annotate(
   <WatterSBR15>, list(
     [Model-based learning for images (high dimensional input) that uses latent space representation (low dimensional)], [Main contributions: trains the encoder, decoder, and transition model